po1nt-1/xray-exporter/README.md

 # Xray Exporter

-An exporter that collects Xray (and V2Ray) metrics over its [Stats API][stats-api] and exports them to Prometheus.
+An exporter that collects Xray (and V2Ray) metrics over its Stats API and exports them to Prometheus.

 - [Quick Start](#quick-start)
   - [Binaries](#binaries)